joshbranham/tcp-proxy/DESIGN.md

 }
 ```

-A new instance of the proxy, instantiated with `proxy.New(...)`, will have the following functions available:
+A new instance of the proxy, instantiated with `tcpproxy.New(...)`, will have the following functions available:

 * `Listen()` to start the proxy and listen for connections on the provided listener.